 – Not petty performance

 A white-colored keyboard tray with the white chiclet-style keys lying on a sky-blue chassis shows a perfect combination of a stylish design.
-You will find a nice and responsive trackpad which will offer a large space to scroll.
+You will find a nice and responsive trackpad that will offer a large space to scroll.
 No wonder that the whole trackpad is a key, which means that you can click anywhere on it.
 The HP is offering a 1080p display in this cheaper Chromebook, which is hard to imagine.

 You have an option to choose either HD or FHD panels but bear in mind that this Chromebook doesn’t come with a touchscreen as it is optional, and the resolution also varies from (1366×768) to (1920×1080) with a WLED backlit option.
-Although the screen is crisp and bright but still not as impressive as some of its competitors.
+However, the screen is crisp and bright but still not as impressive as some of its competitors.
 Moreover, the processor plummets when more than 10 pages are opened along with 1080p videos.

 14. Acer Chromebook Spin 15